-Join Dennis Taylor for an in-depth discussion in this video WEEKDAY: Determining the day of the week, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video WEEKDAY: Determining the day of the week, part of Working with Dates and Times in Excel 2007.

 Knowing day of the week can be valuable information in a variety of…different situations.…For example, date of a sale, or maybe you are just analyzing product shipments…or orders - knowing day of the week is something you need to know sometimes.…In column B, we can put in a function called weekday to tabulate this information.…By the way, if you're not interested necessarily in tabulating the information…but simply seeing the information, we could format the entries in column A to…include the day of the week being displayed.…

 But if we need to analyze this, we will need to use this function referred to as weekday.…We are looking at the data here.…Now, the result that we get here is not going to make us too happy:…6.
 That doesn't tell us a whole lot at first.…Now, I could quickly explain that 1 means Sunday, 2 means Monday, 6 therefore is…Friday, 7 is Saturday, and so on.…We could leave it this way if it sticks on our head, in the same way that…numbers might remind us of certain months.…But a better follow up to this will be to actually display this by simply right…